 If you're avoiding all of your dark clothing, and a hat has suddenly become a necessary accessory, it might be time to face the facts: You have dandruff.
-It's annoying, it's frustrating and it's embarrassing, but the good news is that it's not that hard to treat.
+It's annoying, it's frustrating and it's embarrassing, but the good news is that it's not that hard to get rid of.

 Because it is such a common problem, there are many options for getting rid of dandruff.
 In addition to anti-dandruff shampoos, there are also over-the-counter creams and lotions that can help reduce your dandruff.
 In extreme cases, your doctor can prescribe medicated shampoos or creams.

 You can make some small changes to your lifestyle to reduce your dandruff, too.
 Too much stress can cause dandruff, so keeping your stress level to a minimum or finding an outlet for it can help.
-Easing up on styling products such as mousse, balm, gel and volumizer can also help reduce flakes.
+Easing up on styling products such as mousse, balm, gel and volumizer can also help reduce flakes [source: Mayo Clinic].